stevemussmann/admixturePipeline/README.md

 * **MinorClusterRuns.K{i}.{j}**: contains the names of the .stdout files associated with the jth minor cluster for K=i.
 These files will not appear if there were no minor clusters detected by CLUMPAK.
 * **cv_file.MajClust.txt**: CV values for all of the major clusters
 * **cv_file.MinClust.K{i}.{j}**: CV values for the jth minor cluster for K=i.
 These files will not appear if there were no minor clusters detected by CLUMPAK.
+* **cvRuns.json**: Run names associated with each major and minor cluster, stored in JSON format.
+This file is stored in your admixturePipeline.py output directory, and will be utilized by runEvalAdmix.py.
+* **qfilePaths.json**: CLUMPP output .Q files associated with each major and minor cluster, stored in JSON format.
+This file is stored in your admixturePipeline.py output directory, and will be utilized by runEvalAdmix.py.

 # 4. cvSum.py <a name="cvsum"></a>